-- A. Financial liabilities are classified in this category of held for trading-if acquired principally for the purpose of repurchasing in the short-term.
-Derivatives are also categorized as financial liabilities held for trading unless they are designated as hedges, or financial liabilities at fair value through profit or loss.
-Financial liabilities that meet one of the following criteria are designated as at fair value through profit or loss at initial recognition: - (a) Hybrid (combined) contracts; or - (b) They eliminate or significantly reduce a measurement or recognition inconsistency; or - (c) They are managed and their performance is evaluated on a fair value basis, in accordance with a documented risk management policy. - B. At initial recognition, the Group measures the financial liabilities at fair value.
-All related transaction costs are recognized in profit or loss.
-The Group subsequently measures these financial liabilities at fair value with any gain or loss recognized in profit or loss.
+A. Financial liabilities are classified in this category of held for trading-if acquired principally for the purpose of repurchasing in the short-term.
+Derivatives are also

+- (a) Hybrid (combined) contracts; or - (b) They eliminate or significantly reduce a measurement or recognition inconsistency; or - (c) They are managed and their performance is evaluated on a fair value basis, in accordance with a documented risk management policy. - B. At initial recognition, the Group measures the financial liabilities at fair value.
+All related transaction costs are recognised in profit or loss.
+The Group subsequently measures these financial liabilities at fair value with any gain or loss recognised in profit or loss.

-(13) Notes and accounts payable
+(14) Notes and accounts payable